PROSA-Project/prosa/doc/tactics.md

 - `have y := f x1 x2 x3`: creates an alias to `f x1 x2 x3` called `y` (in the local context).
 Note that `f` can be a function or a proposition/lemma.
 It's usually easier to read than `move: (f x1 x2 x3) => y`.

-*To be written… please feel free to start.*
+*To be continued… please help out.*

 ## Standard Coq Tactics

+Generally speaking, in new code, prefer `ssreflect` tactics over standard Coq tactics whenever possible.
+While the current code base is a mix of classic Coq tactics and `ssreflect` tactics, that's only a historical accident not worth emulating.

+- `lia`: Solves arithmetic goals, including ones with `ssreflect`'s definitions (thanks to the `coq-mathcomp-zify` dependency).

-*To be written… please feel free to start.*
+*To be continued… please help out.*

 ## PROSA Tactics